 We now consider the variant BST formulation where the topology is not fixed and can be determined dynamically.
-Our topology generation method for bounded-skew routing is an extension of [Edahiro 1992; Edahiro 1993a] that exploits flexibility stemming from allowed skew during the topology construction.
-With this new topology generation method, not only can our BST/DME algorithm provide a smooth cost-skew tradeoff, but also very closely match the performance of the best-known heuristics for both the zero-skew [Edahiro 1993a; Edahiro 1994] and infinite-skew limiting cases [Borah et al. 1994; Kahng and Robins 1992].
+Our topology generation method for bounded-skew routing is an extension of Edahiro [1992, 1993a] that exploits flexibility stemming from allowed skew during the topology construction.
+With this new topology generation method, our BST/DME algorithm can not only provide a smooth cost-skew tradeoff, but also very closely match the performance of the best-known heuristics for both the zero-skew [Edahiro 1993a, 1994] and infinite-skew limiting cases [Kahng and Robins 1992; Borah et al. 1994].
 Note the latter case corresponds to the Steiner minimal tree problem.

 Recall that in DME, two merging subtrees are always merged at their roots so as to maintain zero skew.
 However, the shortest connection between two trees may not be between their roots.
-Indeed, subtrees may be merged at non-root nodes as long as the resulting skew is $\leq B$.
+Indeed, subtrees may be merged at non-root nodes as long as the resulting skew is $\leq B$ .
 This flexibility allows reduced merging cost and is the key merit of the Greedy-BST/DME approach.

-Consider the example in Fig. 15, where the eight sinks are equally spaced on a horizontal line.
-When B is near zero, the minimum tree cost can be obtained by merging subtrees T_a and T_b at their roots a and b.
+Consider the example in Figure 15, where the eight sinks are equally spaced on a horizontal line.
+When B is near zero, the minimum tree cost can be obtained by merging subtrees $T_a$ and $T_b$ at their roots a and b.
 However, this topology is bad when B is large, even if the costs of the two subtrees can be minimum.
 When the skew bound is large, ideally one should adjust the subtree topology so that the roots of subtrees become closer while the subtree costs remain the same or increase slightly.
 Suppose the skew bound B is large enough such that the least cost BST connecting the eight sinks is the straight line from sink 1 to sink 8.
-Although subtrees T_a and T_b in Fig. 15 can be optimally embedded, T_r obtained by merging T_a and T_b is not optimal since the smallest distance between T_a and T_b is the distance between sinks 4 and 5.
-However, if we reposition a on edge e_4 and b on edge e_5 to obtain new topologies T'a and T'b , respectively, then subtree roots a and b become now closer, while the minimum routing costs of T'a and T'b is the same as that of T_a and T_b .
-We can obtain the least cost BST T_r by merging T'a and T'b .
+Although subtrees $T_a$ and $T_b$ is not optimal since the smallest distance between $T_a$ and $T_b$ is the distance between sinks 4 and 5.
+However, if we reposition a on edge $e_4$ and b on edge $e_5$ to obtain new topologies $T'a$ and $T'b$ .